 Plastic landed on the science and technology board in July 2019, with a cumulative gain of 250% and a market value of more than 16 billion yuan, ranking among the top global additive manufacturing companies.
-The semi-annual report shows that the company achieved operating revenue of 277 million yuan in the first half of the year, up 92.83% year-on-year.
-Leveraging capital, the expansion of production activities is still intensifying, and on the evening of August 29, the company issued a proposal to raise 3.109 billion yuan to raise capital for a large-scale intelligent production base project for metal additive manufacturing and additional working capital.
-Plutonite said the move will significantly enhance the company’s metal additive customized products and raw material powder production capacity to meet the rapidly growing demand for additive manufacturing in aerospace, medical dentistry, and automotive applications, as well as to meet the company’s and the industry’s demand for metal additive manufacturing powder.
+The semi-annual report shows that the company achieved operating revenue of 277 million yuan in the year’s first half, up 92.83% year-on-year.
+Leveraging capital, the expansion of production activities is still intensifying.
+On the evening of August 29, the company issued a proposal to raise 3.109 billion yuan to raise capital for a large-scale intelligent production base project for metal additive manufacturing and additional working capital.
+Plutonite said the move would significantly enhance the company’s metal additive customized products and raw material powder production capacity to meet the rapidly growing demand for additive manufacturing in aerospace, medical dentistry, and automotive applications, as well as to meet the company’s and the industry’s demand for metal additive manufacturing powder.

-Industry development momentum is rapid, but the pain points and difficulties still exist.
-For a long time, 3D printing has been facing a consensus problem, that is, compared to traditional industries, how does it achieve lower costs and higher efficiency?
+Industry development momentum is rapid, but pain points and difficulties still exist.
+For a long time, 3D printing has faced a consensus problem; that is, how does it achieve lower costs and higher efficiency compared to traditional industries?
 Further, how to effectively improve the level of the various links of the industry chain, 3D printing can find a match with other industries?
-All these questions need to practitioners in the continuous exploration and try to solve.
+All these questions need to be solved by practitioners in continuous exploration.

-Relatively speaking, due to the large scale of production of some traditional enterprises, high capacity output value, and insufficient motivation to change, resulting in 3D printing “access” difficulties.
-Liu Bin told Elimold, that the current 3D printing in many traditional industrial fields in the penetration rate is relatively low, in just the beginning of the stage.
+Due to the large scale of production of some traditional enterprises, high capacity output value, and insufficient motivation to change, resulting in 3D printing “access” difficulties.
+Liu Bin told Elimold that the penetration rate of current 3D printing in many traditional industrial fields is relatively low at the beginning of the stage.
 If there are more policies to encourage, support, and promote the future, the industry will go faster and smoother.
 How make more traditional enterprises “taste” 3D printing?
 Several interviewees have told Elimold that there is a need for some benchmark companies in various industries to integrate additive manufacturing technology, to jointly drive enterprises in the industry to use additive manufacturing technology.
-In addition, engineers in the industry also need to make a mindset change.
+In addition, industry engineers also need to change their mindset.

-In addition, the lack of application standards is also another constraint on the road of 3D printing industrialization.
-The relevant person in charge of the platinum LIT in an interview with Elimold frankly, the maturity of additive manufacturing technology can not be compared with the traditional manufacturing techniques such as reduction, equal material, still need to carry out a lot of basic research work in the scientific basis, engineering applications, industrial production, and other aspects.
-The lack of industry standards to a certain extent restricts the accumulation, curing, and application of additive manufacturing technology results, slowing down the industrial development process.
+In addition, the lack of application standards is another constraint on the road of 3D printing industrialization.
+The relevant person in charge of the platinum LIT in an interview with Elimold.
+Frankly, the maturity of additive manufacturing technology can not be compared with traditional manufacturing techniques such as reduction and equal material; we still need to carry out a lot of basic research work on a scientific basis, engineering applications, industrial production, and other aspects.
+To a certain extent, the lack of industry standards restricts the accumulation, curing, and application of additive manufacturing technology results, slowing down the industrial development process.

-“As a new manufacturing technology, counterparts around the world are now actively exploring the standards for 3D printing applications.”
-Li Fangzheng confidently said, “Once the application standards are developed, the back of the testing and certification to keep up, then the amount of 3D printing scale application can be quickly up.”
+“As a new manufacturing technology, counterparts worldwide actively explore the standards for 3D printing applications.”
+Li Fangzheng said, “Once the application standards are developed, the back of the testing and certification to keep up, then the amount of 3D printing scale application can be quickly up.”

-Foot full of 3D printing shoes, Beijing Adi Zhi Lian technology limited liability company additive manufacturing director Guo Dan wind into the conference room.
+Foot full of 3D printing shoes, Beijing Adi Zhi Lian technology limited liability company additive manufacturing director Guo Dan winds into the conference room.

 In its footsteps, Guo Dan believes that the pace of 3D printing forward has been unstoppable.
 “The iteration of industrial technology stems from the demand for practical applications.
-A few years ago, companies worldwide focused on whether to use additive manufacturing, and in the last two years have focused more on how products can be realized through additive manufacturing, and the perspective of thinking has changed qualitatively.”
+A few years ago, companies worldwide focused on whether to use additive manufacturing.
+The last two years have focused on how products can be realized through additive manufacturing.
+The perspective of thinking has changed qualitatively.”
 But he also said, “At this stage, the industry has not crossed the chasm, not from the innovator into the full life cycle of the mass industry.
-Only after going through the accumulation period, the 3D printing market scale will usher in geometric growth.”
+After the accumulation period, the 3D printing market scale will usher in geometric growth.”

-“3D printing is no longer out of reach, low-cost consumer-grade devices are expected to enter thousands of households.”
-Liu Bin said, “the future may appear home small metal additive manufacturing equipment to manufacture household products, such as special hammers, pliers and other tools.
-If people need metal parts, they can print parts independently at home by downloading the model or designing it themselves and transferring the model to the device.”
+“3D printing is no longer out of reach; low-cost consumer-grade devices are expected to enter thousands of households.”
+Liu Bin said, “the future may appear home small metal additive manufacturing equipment to manufacture household products, such as special hammers, pliers, and other tools.
+If people need metal parts, they can print them independently at home by downloading the model or designing them themselves and transferring them to the device.”